herolynx/bouncer/README.md

-# seed-user-management-backend
+# bouncer

-Seed of micro-service for user management
+Micro-service for user management & auth.

+Use cases:

+    * use registration

+    * e-mail sending for verification purposes

+    * profile edition

+    * auth with JWT support

 ## Build